A century of theories of balancing selection

 langid = {en},

-abstract = {Traits that affect organismal fitness are often very
+abstract = {Traits that affect organismal fitness are often highly

 genetically variable.
 This genetic variation is vital for